-BGES Group is welcoming the launch of a new framework for office developments that tackles the energy performance gap between design and operation of buildings.
+BGES Group is welcoming the launch of a new ‘Design for Performance’ frameword for office developments that tackles the energy performance gap between design and operation of buildings.

 Any new office development or major refurbishment project is now able to register by signing a Design for Performance Agreement with a target NABERS Energy rating of 4.0 stars or above.
 By signing up, projects can promote their target rating to investors, occupiers and wider stakeholders, demonstrating the sustainability ambitions of the project and its alignment with net zero carbon targets.